salammohamadi/Farmy-Challenge---2023-Frontend-Next/README.md

 ## Data and REST API
 A simple REST API is provided to retrieve/edit app data, from within this same project (no external services required).
-Upon starting the server, /api endpoints will be available in the localhost:port space.
+Upon starting the server, /api endpoints will be directly available in the localhost:port space.

 ### Endpoints
 - Main route: `/api`